Roles & permissions

 If you connect an identity provider with group claims, group memberships from your IdP can map onto LakeSail org roles or team memberships.

-This is the cleanest pattern for larger organizations: define groups in your IdP (Okta, Entra ID, Google Workspace), map them to LakeSail roles, and let the IdP be the source of truth for who's on what team.
+This is the recommended pattern for larger organizations: define groups in your IdP (Okta, Entra ID, Google Workspace), map them to LakeSail roles, and let the IdP be the source of truth for who's on what team.

 API reference

-- Roles — list and describe organization and team roles.
+- Roles: list and describe organization and team roles.

 ListPermissionsfor the catalog of available permission relations.